Version Control

 Which version control system should I use?

-We recommend using Git for tools in the NOAA Fisheries Integrated Toolbox, as it is widely used and integrates well with our infrastructure.
-Git is a “distributed model” of version control.
+is a “distributed model” of version control.
 In distributed models of version control, individual contributors work directly in their repository, and then changes are shared and merged between repositories as a separate step.
 Git is free and open-source software distributed under the terms of the GNU General Public License version 2.

-How do I use Git?
+How do I use Git

 Installing Git